 I devoured the first three books quickly and fell in love with the characters and setting.
 A brief synopsis of the book (from Goodreads):

 I love cabbage!
-This stew is easy to make and the ingredients are relatively easy to find.
-I chose leeks in this recipe because they are a traditional Scottish ingredient, more so over onions.
+This Sassenach’s Stew is easy to make, and the ingredients are relatively easy to find.
+I chose leeks in this Sassenach’s Stew recipe because they are a traditional Scottish ingredient, more so over onions.
 Most of these ingredients could have been found in 1743!

-As a side note, you might be wondering why I chose to include Montreal Steak Seasoning in my recipe.
-When I looked up several Scottish recipes in consultation, I found few that listed exact spices.
+As a side note, you might be wondering why I chose to include Montreal Steak Seasoning in my Sassenach’s Stew recipe.
+When I looked up several Scottish recipes in consultation, I found a few that listed exact spices.
 I put MSS on my cooked veggies constantly, so it seemed like the perfect fit.
-(By the way, I use McCormick brand.
-The knockoffs just don't taste as good.)
+(By the way, I use the McCormick brand.
+The knockoffs just don’t taste as good.)

 1 medium-sized green cabbage